MewnityTech/MewnityTech/README.md

 <div align="center">
-  <h1>Hi, I'm MewnityTech! 👋</h1>
+  <h1>Hi, I'm MewnityTech! 👾👾👾</h1>
   <p>
     Welcome to my GitHub profile!<br>
     I'm a beginner programmer continuously learning and growing in the world of web and software development.
-Always excited to work on new projects and challenges 👾
+Always excited to work on new projects and challenges!
   </p>
 </div>